Non-equilibrium universality in the dynamics of dissipative cold atomic gases: The setup

-This rate, which depends on the state of all spins but the $k$-th one, is analogous to those that appear in dynamical facilitation models of glasses \cite{Ritort03,Chandler10} and is recovered from a perturbative treatment (in the limit $\gamma\gg\Gamma,\Omega$) of the full dissipative quantum dynamics \cite{Marcuzzi14}.
-In the final section of this work we provide evidence of the validity of this approach in the current case.
+which depends on the state of all spins but the $k$-th one, is analogous to those that appear in dynamically-facilitated models of glasses \cite{Ritort03,Chandler10}.
+In \ref{app:qvscl} we compare the full quantum dissipative dynamics and the one described by (\ref{eq:class}) for small systems, thus providing further evidence of the validity of this approach in the current case.